 Contact your education provider and ask about their application requirements and application dates, as these will differ for each provider.
 Make a note of important deadlines and make sure you meet them.
 Remember to allow for postal times when sending forms by mail.

-International students usually apply directly to Australian institutions either by post or online.
-You can either download application forms from institute websites or request the forms to be posted.
-Another option is to contact an education agent or an overseas representative of the institution to which you are applying.
+International students mostly apply through official representative of Australian institutions online You can either download application forms from institute websites or request the forms to be emailed.
 Your application form will ask you which course(s) you are applying for and give you details of the documentation you need to supply.

 Most application forms require the following: